 The Rikkoku description of Sumontara:

 "Sour at the beginning and end.
-Sometimes mistaken for Kyara, but with something distasteful and ill-bred about it, like a peasant disguised as a noble."
+Sometimes mistaken for Kyara, but with something distasteful and ill bred about it, like a peasant disguised as a noble."

-The Rikkoku description of Managua:
+The Rikkoku description of Managa:

-Photograph by Melanie Aven.
-Incense Koro at Todaii-Ji Temple in Nara Japan
+Photograph by Melanie Aven Incense Koro at Todaii-ji Temple in Nara Japan

 We should mention the ancient incenses still preserved in various Japanese temples, and of the famous fragments of Ranjatai.
 The paper on Ranjatai mentions three parts were cut.
 One by the Shogun Ashikaga Yoshimasa, one by the Daimyo Oda Nobunaga, and one by the Meiji Emperor.